patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 ## Week 13, Nov 15th
 ### General Meeting Notes
-* Output layer problem this week
+* Output layer problem this week, decided with Karthik and Rishit the previous week that it was too much for this semester

 ### Sub Team Meeting Notes